quantumandan/AT/README.md

 provides an unambiguous framework for provably optimal graph traversal; and k-cycle calculation in **"naively"** polynomial time.

-Algorithmic Topology is the field of study that quantifies, investigates, and eventually resolves this seeming paradox in the calculation of computational complexity by representing the execution of an algorithm in terms of its (data)flow.
+Algorithmic Topology eventually resolves this seeming paradox in the calculation of computational complexity by representing the execution of an algorithm in terms of its (data)flow, and restricting the configuration space to those systems which obey conservation of energy.

 Flow algebra
 ------------